vladimirkanchev/haystack-train-rag/README.md

   <img src="/_media/seven_wonders.jpeg" width="800" height="500">
 </div>

-# Ask AI about Seven Wonders of the Ancient World
+# Ask AI about the Seven Wonders of the Ancient World

-This repository contains a toy AI project that provides information about a given wonder of the ancient world using AI/LLM model and related wikipedia data.
-Our idea is to help aspiring historians and AI nerds to extend their knowledge about ancient history and get skills how to use AI/LLM models with RAG algorithm to solve similar problems using a large, publicly available, knowledge base.
+This repository contains a toy AI project that provides information about a given wonder of the ancient world using AI/a LLM model and related wikipedia data.
+Our idea is to help aspiring historians and AI nerds to extend their knowledge about ancient history and acquire skills to use AI/LLM models with a etrieval-Augmented Generation(RAG) algorithm to solve similar problems using a large knowledge base.

-## A List of Seven Ancient Wonders:
+## A List of the Seven Ancient Wonders:
-The seven ancient wonders are the architectural and artistic monuments in Eastern Mediterenean and Middle East during Antiquity which symbolize human ingenuity and architectural excellence.
-Unfortunately only the Great Pyramiad of Giza still exists today while others were destroyed during late Antiguity and our concept for them is based on historical documents and memories of people living from that epoch.
+The seven ancient wonders are architectural and artistic monuments in the Eastern Mediterranean and the Middle East during antiquity, which symbolize human ingenuity and architectural excellence.
+Unfortunately, only the Great Pyramid of Giza still exists today, while others were destroyed during late antiguity and our concept of them is based on the historical documents and memories of people living in that age.

-List of Ancient Wonders include:
+The list of ancient wonders includes:

 - Temple of Artemis
 - Great Pyramid of Giza